 The second track on “Dimensionaut” is especially tricky, even though it is almost entirely an instrumental track.
 There are some lyrics, however, that shed light onto what is happening.
 “We’re unstoppable/ As we step into/ The cosmic distance ladder”.

 The cosmic distance what?
 The cosmic distance ladder is basically a group of methods that scientists use to measure distances in space.
 No one method works for every selection of distances, so there is a succession of methods that has been dubbed a “ladder”.
 The infinity symbol on the front of “Dimensionaut” is the band’s visualization of the cosmic distance ladder.
 It’s basically his time machine.

 And, yet, as I said before, there is more to this then the idea of a system of measurement or some type of ship.
 Perhaps it’s referring to something even deeper, such as the personal cost accrued through a group of experiences necessary to reach certain epiphanies.
 Again, it can be both, depending on your perspective.
 I’m convinced this is the band’s purpose in the first place.
 One of the most important aspects of my spotlight feature is commentary and my own interpretations, so bear with me here.

 3. Pale Blue Dot

 Our dimensionuat has landed on earth.
-He’s a nobody, but only because he’s been freed from that kind of thing.
+He’s a nobody, but only because he’s been freed from that kind of struggle.
 And he’s here to help.
 He’s here to free others, but he’s searching for something, also.
 In specific, he has a message that he wants the inhabitants of earth to understand: “No matter how hard we try/ We still can’t deny/ We’re a pale blue dot”.